Taygete (moon)

-Taygete /teɪˈɪdʒətiː/, also known as Jupiter XX, is a retrograde irregular satellite of Jupiter.
+Taygete /teɪˈɪdʒətiː/, also known as Jupiter XX, and provisionally designated S/2000 J 9, is a very small retrograde irregular satellite of Jupiter.

+Discovery and naming

 It was discovered by a team of astronomers from the University of Hawaiʻi led by Scott S. Sheppard, in 2000, and given the temporary designation S/2000 J 9.

-Taygete is about 5 kilometres in diameter, and orbits Jupiter at an average distance of 22,439,000 km in 691.62 days, at an inclination of 165° to the ecliptic (163° to Jupiter's equator), in a retrograde direction and with an eccentricity of 0.3678.

 It was named in October 2002 after Taygete, one of the Pleiades, daughter of the Titan Atlas and mother of Lacedaemon by Zeus (Jupiter).

+Orbit

+Taygete orbits Jupiter at an average distance of 23.3 million kilometers in 732 days, at an inclination of 165° to the ecliptic, in a retrograde direction and with an eccentricity of 0.248.

-It belongs to the Carme group, made up of irregular retrograde moons orbiting Jupiter at a distance ranging between 23 and 24 Gm and at an inclination of about 165°.
-Like Carme but unlike Kalyke, it is light red in color (B−V=0.56, V−R=0.52).
+It belongs to the Carme group, made up a tightly of irregular retrograde moons orbiting Jupiter at a distance ranging between 22.7–23.5 million km, at an inclination of about 165°, and eccentricities between 0.24 and 0.28.

+Physical characteristics

+Taygete's estimated diameter is 5 kilometers, assuming an albedo of 4%.

+Like most other members of the Carme group (the exception is Kalyke), it is light red in color (B−V=0.56, V−R=0.52), similar to D-type asteroids.

+Origin

+Taygete probably did not form near Jupiter but was captured by Jupiter later.
+Much like the other members of the Carme group, which have similar orbits, Taygete is likely to be the remnant of a broken, captured heliocentric asteroid.